AndreUanKenobi/datameshdemo/README.md

 )

 ```
-- Create a new dataset called "business"
+- Create a new dataset called `data-products`
 - Create a new query as follows:
 ```
 SELECT a.id,title, answer_count answers, favorite_count favs, view_count views, score, count(a.id) files, min(sample_path) sample_path